ethanlunderville/EthansLanguage/README.md

 A strongly typed scripting language that combines the syntax characteristics of C, JavaScript and Bash while maintaining the simplicity of Python.
-It is currently operational and Turing complete.

 ## Examples